Edinburgh-Genome-Foundry/DnaChisel/README.rst

     # SOLVE THE CONSTRAINTS, OPTIMIZE WITH RESPECT TO THE OBJECTIVE

     canvas.solve_all_constraints_one_by_one()
-    canvas.maximize_all_objectives_one_by_one()
+    canvas.maximize_all_objectives_one_by_one(max_random_iters=10000)

     # PRINT SUMMARIES TO CHECK THAT CONSTRAINTS PASS

     canvas.print_constraints_summary() # Will print success reports
     canvas.print_objectives_summary() # That will be good !

+For a more complete and meaningful example, see also this other script, in which a plasmid is codon-optimized and tweaked so as to verify constraints imposed by a DNA synthesis company.

-See also this other script for a more complete and meaningful example, featuring more advanced constraints (preserving coding sequences, preserving arbitrary sequences, avoiding homopolymers, etc.) and optimizations (such as codon optimization, or conservative optimization).
-DNAChisel provides a framework in which it is also very easy to implement new constraints and objectives.
+DNAChisel implements advanced constraints such as the preservation of coding sequences,  or the inclusion or exclusion of advanced patterns, as well as some common biological objectives (such as codon optimization, GC content), but it is also very easy to implement new constraints and objectives.

 Search strategies